Joint economic and epidemiological modelling of alternative pandemic response strategies: Introduction

 We also develop models for the cost of a suppression and an elimination strategy.
 Mathematically, we distinguish between these by defining suppression to be a reduction in contact rates sufficient to reduce prevalence to a low level and then maintain the effective reproduction number close to $1$ in a fully susceptible population.
 On the other hand, we interpret elimination as using strict border controls to minimise the number of imported infections, and only using community control measures when required to eliminate border-related outbreaks.
 The distinction between elimination and suppression is not always clear-cut.
 For example, a suppression strategy may inadvertently result in elimination of the pathogen; whilst an elimination strategy may become indistinguishable from suppression if the number of imported cases is high.
-Therefore, alternative definitions are possible \cite{wu2021aggressive} but the distinction between primarily community control versus primarily border control is useful for the present work.
+Alternative definitions are possible \cite{wu2021aggressive} but the distinction between primarily community control versus primarily border control is useful for the present work.

 We use the example of New Zealand's response to Covid-19 in 2020, which used both border restrictions and community controls of varying degrees of stringency \cite{baker2020successful,steyn2021managing,hendy2021mathematical}, to inform parameter estimates relating to the costs of control measures.
-However, our results are not restricted to Covid-19: we compare the costs of alternative strategies across a range of scenarios representing combinations of disease transmissibility and severity.
-We also consider the role of factors such as the frequency of border-related outbreaks (i.e. outbreaks initiated by imported infections), the ability of surveillance to detect outbreaks in a timely way, and the effectiveness of test-trace-isolate (TTI) measures.
-Our model provides a framework to compare the costs of different types of response and inform the selection of a cost-effective strategy for future pandemic threats.
+However, our {\hl model is more generally applicable to pandemics of respiratory pathogens}: we compare the costs of alternative strategies across a range of scenarios representing combinations of disease transmissibility and severity.
+We also consider how the frequency of border-related outbreaks (i.e. outbreaks initiated by imported infections), the ability of surveillance to detect outbreaks in a timely way, and the effectiveness of test-trace-isolate (TTI) measures affect cost-effectiveness.

+{\hl Our aim is to provide a framework that can support policy-makers in planning the response to a future pandemic in a range of epidemiological and economic scenarios.
+We use a relatively simple model that captures broad-scale effects, rather than granular details, so that our framework is adaptable to different contexts.
+The framework could form the starting point for a more detailed pathogen- and country-specific analysis in the event of a future emerging infectious disease threat.}